-The treble, alto and bass clefs are known as the G, C, and F clefs respectively because of the particular notes they define on the staff in relation to middle C. The treble clef is called the G clef because it indicates the second line from the bottom as the G located a fifth above middle C. The alto clef is described as the C clef since it pinpoints the center line as middle C. The bass clef is referred to as the F clef as it identifies the second line from the top as the F positioned a fifth below middle C. The use of precisely three clefs to perform the Mendelssohn fragments presents a tantalizing parallel with the title’s three cryptic asterisks (***).
+The treble, alto, and bass clefs are known as the G, C, and F clefs respectively because of the particular notes they define on the staff in relation to middle C. The treble clef is called the G clef because it indicates the second line from the bottom as the G located a fifth above middle C. The alto clef is described as the C clef since it pinpoints the centerline as middle C. The bass clef is referred to as the F clef as it identifies the second line from the top as the F positioned a fifth below middle C. The use of precisely three clefs to perform the Mendelssohn fragments presents a tantalizing parallel with the title’s three cryptic asterisks (* * *).
 The match between the number of clefs associated with the Mendelssohn fragments and the title’s cryptic asterisks hints at a prospective cipher.
 Elgar was quite familiar with this technique of spelling words with different clefs.
-For example, when he was eight years old, he drew four intersecting staves and gave them four different clefs with the common note in the center to encipher “BACH”.
+At eight years old, he drew four intersecting staves with four different clefs and one note in the center to encipher “BACH”.
 This was done in imitation of the original by the master himself.

 There are varied reasons for suspecting Elgar contemplated a Caesar shift cipher when inserting the anomalous Mendelssohn fragments in Variation XIII.
 One obvious clue hinges on the Roman numerals in the title.
 Another and perhaps less apparent hint is the subtitle Romanza, a term that is based almost entirely on the word Roman.
 One of the most towering figures in Rome’s thousand-year history was Julius Caesar, the first Emperor to invade England in 55 BC and the subject of one of Shakespeare’s most celebrated plays written around 1599.
-There is yet another suggestion found in the Mendelssohn fragments which symbolize the sea, a term which phonetically duplicates the first syllable in Caesar.
+There is yet another suggestion found in the Mendelssohn fragments which symbolize the sea, a term that phonetically duplicates the first syllable in Caesar.
 This link is further cemented by the Roman numerals XIII which encode the initials for Julius Caesar using a basic number-to-letter key (X = J, III = C).

 The application of alternative alphabetical shifts to the clef letters produces some extraordinary results.
-A Caesar shift of plus five to the clef letters GCF yields a decryption of BXA.
-Those letters are an anagram of ABX which may be read phonetically as “A BoX.”
+A Caesar shift of plus five to the clef letters “GCF” yields a decryption of “BXA”.
+Those letters are an anagram “of ABX” which may be read phonetically as “A BoX.”
 Elgar’s personal correspondence is rife with phonetic spellings, and it is for this reason that phonetic decryptions must be granted serious consideration.
-The plaintext “A B(o)X” is significant because Elgar embedded within the Enigma’ Theme’s opening six measures an ingenious Music Box Cipher that encodes the entire twenty-four letters of the covert Theme’s complete six-word title as a grand anagram.
-A shift of five to these three clef letters is suggested by Elgar’s initials because the fifth letter of the alphabet is E. When the letters GCF are shifted by 24 letters, the plaintext results is IEH.
+The plaintext “A B(o)X” is significant because Elgar embedded within the Enigma Theme’s opening six measures an ingenious Music Box Cipher that encodes the entire twenty-four letters of the covert Theme’s complete six-word title as a grand anagram.
+A shift of five to these three clef letters is suggested by Elgar’s initials because the fifth letter of the alphabet is E. When the letters “GCF” are shifted by 24 letters, the plaintext result is “IEH”.
 These three letters are an anagram of ΙΗΣ, the first three letters in the Greek spelling for the Latinized rendering of Jesus (ΙΗΣΟΥΣ).
 In Latin, ΙΗΣΟΥΣ is spelled as IHSOUS, the source of the IHS insignia.
 There are twenty-four letters in the covert Theme’s complete title, a figure that is encoded extensively throughout the Enigma Theme.